llMr-Sweetll/Prompting-Gold-Standard/Programming/README.md

 ║    🎭 "From algorithms to architecture, from debugging to     ║ ║       deployment - this is your coding adventure awaits!"    ║ ║                                                              ║
-║    🚀 "To infinity and beyond in the world of programming!"  ║ ║       - Mr. Sweet, Code Explorer Extraordinaire               ║ ║                                                              ║
+║    🚀 "Debugging the matrix, one line at a time!"             ║ ║       - Mr. Sweet, Code Explorer Extraordinaire               ║
+║                                                              ║
 ╚══════════════════════════════════════════════════════════════╝